rcarroll901/django-autodoc/README.md

 # django-orm-autodoc

-The purpose of this library is the provide self-generating documentation for applications using Django's ORM in a standalone context.
+The purpose of this library is the provide self-generating documenationt for applications using Django's ORM in a standalone context.

 ## Installation